kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-istio-monitoring.md

 2. A dedicated Prometheus instance scrapes and aggregates the service-level metrics.
 That instance is configured with the smallest possible data retention time because the raw metrics scraped from the Istio Proxies have high-cardinality and don't need to be kept further.
 Instead, the main Prometheus instance scrapes the aggregated metrics through the `/federate` endpoint.
 This instance is a Deployment named `monitoring-prometheus-istio-server`, with a hardcoded configuration you should not change.
 It also has no PersistentVolume attached.
 This instance never discovers additional metric endpoints from such resources as ServiceMonitors.

+3. The main Prometheus instance scrapes these aggregated Istio metrics through the `/federate` endpoint of the Prometheus-Istio instance and any other metric endpoints from such resources as ServiceMonitors.
-3. The main Prometheus instance is configured to support scraping metrics using [`Strict mTLS`](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
+The main Prometheus instance supports scraping metrics using [`Strict mTLS`](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode).
 For this to work, Prometheus is configured to scrape metrics using Istio certificates.

 4. Prometheus is deployed with a sidecar proxy which rotates SDS certificates and outputs them to a volume mounted to the corresponding Prometheus container.
 It is configured to not intercept or redirect any traffic.